chcggdhbdshgdfh/ECLRT-DETR/README.md

    ```
 ## Data Preparing

-This implementation uses DIV2K and KID-F datasets for training, and various benchmark datasets for testing.
+This implementation uses joint dataset and MSAR datasets for trainin.

 ### Training Dataset